 A fierce storm topples a tree, which crashes through your roof.
-The gaping hole above your bedroom is bad enough, but now rain is destroying everything in the room.
+The gaping hole above your bedroom is bad enough, but now the rain is destroying everything in the room.
 You have a homeowners policy, but will it cover the structural damage and your ruined mattress and hardwood floor?

 What type of water damage is covered by homeowners insurance?

-Overflow of Appliances
+Overflow of appliances

 Extinguishing a fire

 In most cases, your dwelling and personal property coverages will pay for water damage resulting from extinguishing a fire.
 If a grease fire destroys your kitchen and water used by firefighters rushes into your living room, destroying flooring, furniture and sheetrock, your policy should cover the damages.